mashaped/docs/en/docs/sdk/nodejs/receiveNotificationserver.md

 (async () => {
     try {

-        // Set http url ссылку where webhooks will be sent to.
+        // Set http url where webhooks will be sent to.
         // Url must have a public address. await restAPI.settings.setSettings({
             webhookUrl: 'MY_HTTP_SERVER:3000/webhooks'